 Please scroll to the bottom of this page for the latest play ideas and web tips!

-Welcome to the home learning page for our Nursery children in both Mersea and Bishop Rock.
+Welcome to the home learning page for our Nursery children in both Caterpillas and Butterflies.

 Here you will find lots of enticing and engaging activities to support your child’s learning as we navigate through this difficult time.
 I will upload projects to keep both minds and bodies busy each week – please do continue to check these pages regularly.